-2. Drill small ventilation holes in your bin on the sides and bottom.
-Holes on the lid will help, but cover these with a cloth to protect against fruit flies.
+- Drill small ventilation holes in your bin on the sides and bottom.
+Holes on the lid will help but cover these with a cloth to protect against fruit flies.

-4. Add your worms!
-The recommended species are red wigglers (Eisenia fetida or Eisenia andrei) and they can be purchased online.
+- Add your worms!
+The recommended species are red wigglers (Eisenia fetida or Eisenia andrei), and they can be purchased online.
 Regular earthworms do not digest food fast enough and make poor vermicomposters.

-5. Then add your food waste and cover with more newspaper.
+- Then add your food waste and cover with more newspaper.
 Spray with a little water.
-It might take some time for the worms to get started, so add your scraps in slow and small intervals.
+It might take some time for the worms to get started, so add your scraps in slowly and at small intervals.

-6. The bin should be left in a cool, dark place like under the kitchen sink or in the basement and disturbed as little as possible.
+- The bin should be left in a cool, dark place like under the kitchen sink or in the basement and should be disturbed as little as possible.
 Over time, be sure to check which types of foods your worms prefer, and regularly add more moist newspaper if needed.

 By taking just a minute each day to compile organic waste, you can reduce your contribution to the landfill, put your kitchen or yard waste to good use, enrich your soil and benefit the environment — all at the same time.
 It’s also a fun family activity and a great way to teach your students or the young people in your life about practical ways to support our planet.

-Learn more about composting, hear composting success stories, find resources and more on our Small Actions Spark Big Changes website.
+Learn more about composting and find resources on our Small Actions Spark Big Changes website.

-Written By Mary Alice Hartsock, Senior Director of Content Marketing
+Written By Mary Alice Hartsock, Senior Director of Digital Strategy and Content Marketing